-In this blog our Clinical Lead, Lesley Jordan, looks forward to the launch of a new collaborative to reduce surgical site infection (SSI) following caesarean section by implementing an adapted PreCiSSIon bundle in all acute maternity units in the West of England region.
+In this blog our Clinical Lead, Lesley Jordan, looks forward to the launch of a new collaborative to reduce surgical site infection (SSI) following caesarean birth by implementing an adapted PreCiSSIon bundle in all acute maternity units in the West of England region.
 The launch will take place during International Infection Prevention Week 2022, 17 – 21 October.

 PreciSSIon (Preventing Surgical Site Infection across a region) was an award-winning collaboration between acute trusts in the West of England 2019-2021, supported by the West of England AHSN, which halved SSI rates after elective colorectal surgery.